Perfect Girl (film)

 Perfect Girl is an upcoming psychological thriller film directed by Hong Won-ki and written by Lynn Q. Yu.
 A co-production of South Korea and the United States, the film stars Adeline Rudolph, Arden Cho, Jeon Somi, John Harlan Kim, and May Hong.

 Premise

-A new K-pop girl group is being formed, and several hopefuls are competing to make the four-person cut before the debut concert.
+A new K-pop girl group is being formed, and several members are hopefully competing with each other to make the four-person cut before the debut concert.
 With only a week before the final cut, a new girl enters the competition, and suddenly girls are being stalked and attacked.